Key takeaways

 How many days do I need at Daocheng Yading?

 Minimum 4-5 days if you want to actually see the park, including transit.
-Day 1: travel Chengdu → Daocheng (flight or drive); rest at 3,750m to acclimatize.
-Day 2: short hike around Daocheng town (3,750m) or Sangdui Township to continue acclimatization — do not go up to 4,000m+ trails this day.
-Day 3: enter Yading park, do the short loop to Pearl Lake (~4,200m).
-Day 4: long-loop trek to Milk Lake (4,650m) and Five-Color Lake — the photographic climax.
+Day 1: travel Chengdu → Daocheng (flight or drive), and if you flew, keep going down to Shangri-La Town / Riwa at 2,900m rather than sleeping at Daocheng town's 3,750m — the 1,500m descent from the runway is the whole point of that transfer.
+Day 2: gentle walking at low altitude, nothing above 4,000m.
+Day 3: enter the park on the first shuttle, do the short line to Pearl Lake (~4,100m).
+Day 4: the long line to Milk Lake (~4,600m) and Five-Color Lake — the photographic climax, and a day governed by the 14:00-14:30 clearing time rather than by your legs.
 Day 5: return Chengdu.
-7 days lets you add a buffer day for weather and a slower acclimatization.
+7 days lets you add a buffer day for weather and slower acclimatization.
 Less than 4 days = you don't see the park properly.
+Note that each day inside the park needs its own reservation during the free-admission window — the old three-day ticket does not apply while admission is free.

 How much does Daocheng Yading cost in 2026?